foz/foz.github.com/git-notes.md

 	$ git remote -v

-after you add a files, you can do a diff of staging area vs HEAD, before you commit:

-	$ git diff --cached

 to see the diff of previous commits vs working copy:

 	$ git diff @{1}     # <-- last commit